Lansinoh Moms' Club

 Healthcare providers will be key team members in your baby’s development, and you will see them frequently for check-ups and routine visits, especially in the early days after baby arrives.

-It’s important to select a provider you feel comfortable with, and one who will respect and support your parenting and breastfeeding goals.
+It’s important to choose a healthcare provider you feel comfortable with, and one who will respect and support your parenting and breastfeeding goals.

 Although it is widely accepted that breast is best, the level of knowledge and commitment to breastfeeding can vary widely among healthcare professionals.
 It is a good idea to interview healthcare providers before your baby is born to ensure they are breastfeeding-friendly and are supportive of your parenting wishes.